trilitech/tezos-developer-docs/docs/tutorials/join-dal-baker/verify-rights.md

 1. Verify the baker's activity on the Explorus block explorer by going to the Consensus Ops page at https://explorus.io/consensus_ops, selecting Ghostnet, and searching for your address.

-   For example, this screenshot shows consensus operations that include DAL attestations, indicated by a binary number in the "DAL attestation bitset" column.
+   For example, this screenshot shows consensus operations that include DAL attestations, indicated by a number in the "DAL attestation bitset" column.
-   In this case, the number is 0 because there was no DAL data but the nodes were ready to attest to it.

    ![DAL consensus operations, showing DAL consensus operations](/img/tutorials/dal-explorus-consensus-ops.png)